New Student Advising

 - Complete Orientation

-- Please arrive at least 10 minutes early to check in at the ACC Front Desk SS-120
+- Please arrive at least 10 minutes early to check in at the ACC Front Desk (on the first floor of the Student Services Building)

 - Bring your photo ID, assessment results and Pipeline username and password.